symblai/symbl-python-sdk/symbl/readme.md

     >parameters:- (Optional) dictionary, takes a dictionary of parameters.
 For list of parameters accepted, please click [here](https://docs.symbl.ai/docs/conversation-api/get-topics#query-params)
     >
     >returns The most relevant topics of discussion from the conversation that is generated based on the combination of the overall scope of the discussion.

+7. get_conversation_data(conversation_id)

+    >returns the conversation meta-data like meeting name, member name and email, start and end time of the meeting, meeting type and meeting id.

 # Telephony class